 It is a wise move to have a baseline hearing assessment and serial audiograms.
 This lets your physician set a norm and later track the effectiveness of hearing protection or changes over time.

-If ever need to open an ACC claim for hearing loss, these audiograms will provide crucial evidence of how age, noise at work, or loud hobbies have impacted your hearing.
+If ever you need to open an ACC claim for hearing loss, these audiograms will provide crucial evidence of how age, noise at work, or loud hobbies have impacted your hearing.
 Without this ‘evidence’, it may be more difficult for ACC and specialists to accurately assess how noise in your industry has affected your hearing.

-There are also some medicines which can affect the inner ear.
+There are also some medicines that can affect the inner ear.
 Regular hearing tests help monitor how drugs affect a patient’s hearing so the physician can assess whether the dosage can be modified without impacting the therapy.